• Written by

 Find Your Local Social Security Office

-The Social Security Administration can only enroll you in Original Medicare — Medicare Part A and Part B. Medicare Advantage plans, Medicare Part D prescription drug coverage and Medigap plans are sold through private insurers.
+The SSA can only enroll you in Original Medicare — Medicare Part A and Part B. Medicare Advantage plans, Medicare Part D prescription drug coverage and Medigap plans are sold through private insurers.
+However, the SSA can help with other services through the Medicare benefits section on its website.

 Other Medicare Services Available Through the Social Security Administration